fifteenhex/tlwbe/codegen/sqlitegen.md

 ## Creating a table

-A table is defined by creating a typedef to a struct with a special name as demostrated below.
+A table is defined by creating a typedef to a struct with a special name as demonstrated below.

 ```
 struct <table> {